If you've ever wanted to hike the A.T., why not start in Virginia?

-The best time to hike this portion, 54 miles, is springtime and September through early November, making it the perfect time to see the fall foliage.
 Begin your hike at the border of Virginia/West Virginia in Clarke County.
 Many backpackers consider this portion of the A.T. perfect for spring break!

-The best time to hike this portion, 101 miles, is springtime and September through October.
 The Trail is well-graded, well-maintained and gentle grades for less-experienced hikers.
 The park facilities close in early November through March, and snow shuts down Skyline Drive to motorists.
 Although cross-country skiers and snowshoers are welcome!